 Perhaps the easiest way to visit is with one of the countless full or half-day tours advertised in Luxor.
 Memphis Tours offer an excellent four-hour excursion to the Valley of the Kings, the Collossi of Memnon and Hatshepsut Temple, with prices including air-conditioned transport, an English-speaking Egyptologist guide, all of your entrance fees and bottled water.
-Egypt Travel Advice Tours offer an eight-hour itinerary that incorporates all of the above with lunch at a local restaurant and additional visits to the Karnak and Luxor temples.

 Start your visit at the Visitors Centre, where a model of the valley and a movie about Carter’s discovery of the tomb of Tutankhamun give an overview of what to expect inside the tombs themselves.
 There is a small electric train between the Visitors Centre and the tombs, which saves you a hot and dusty walk in exchange for a minimal fee.
 Be aware that there is little shade in the valley, and temperatures can be scorching (especially in summer).
 Make sure to dress coolly and bring plenty of sunscreen and water.